timothywarner/az303/README.md

 The original setup of this repository is by [Tim Warner](https://github.com/timothywarner).

-For a full list of all authors and contributors, check [the contributor's page](https://github.com/timothywarner/az303/contributors).
+For a full list of all authors and contributors, check [the contributors page](https://github.com/timothywarner/az303/contributors).

 ## Security